pukpukpuk/WaystoneMason/README.md

 ### WMNavMeshHolder
 On game start, it creates a NavMesh instance with a given agent radius and periodically rebuilds it.

-For isometric games, set `IsIsometric` to `true` and specify the desired angle in the `IsometryAngle` field,
-otherwise distances will be calculated incorrectly.
+For isometric games, set `IsIsometric` to `true` and specify the appropriate vertical coordinate scale in the `IsometryYScale` field, otherwise distances will be calculated incorrectly.

+It has the following events:
-Has `OnBeforeRebuild` and `OnAfterRebuild` events, called before and after each rebuild.
+- `OnBeforeRebuild` – called before each rebuild.
-Useful for manual obstacle scanning.
+- `OnAfterRebuildWithAnyChanges` – called after the rebuild if at least one chunk was changed.

 ### WMAgent
 Has a method for setting a movement target – `SetGoal(Vector2)`.
 When called, the agent computes a path to the goal using the NavMesh from the specified `WMNavMeshHolder` and starts following it.

+### WMNavMeshObstacle
+Same as `WMNavMeshDynamicObstacle`, but added to the NavMesh permanently — once and forever.
+This component should be used for fully static obstacles.

 ### WMDynamicObstacle
-Based on the specified collider, it builds the obstacle's contour.
-It doesn't affect navmeshes on its own — you need to call its `Affect(NavMesh)` method to update its state on the given navmesh.
+Generates an obstacle contour based on the specified collider.
+By itself, it does not affect the NavMesh — to do so, you must call its `Affect(NavMesh)` method to update the obstacle state on the given NavMesh.

 ### WMObstaclesHolder
 Container for all obstacles in the scene.
 Allows efficiently querying obstacles within a radius.